jorgegpa/sp-test-automation/README.md

 bundle exec rspec
 ```

-This will run all spec files located in the `./spec` directory.
+This will run all spec files located in the `./spec` directory and generate raw Allure result files in the `./allure-results` directory.

 You can also run specific spec files (relative to the project root):